jenozu/rf-scanner/DEPLOY_SHIPPING.md

 3. **Workflow**:
    - Use web app to select/export orders
    - Run Python tools locally to create shipments
-   - Labels automatically emailed to aobryan@marind.ca
+   - Labels automatically emailed to configured recipient

 **Why this setup?**
 - ✅ Web app accessible from anywhere